NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 > I think you can now be sure zsh is set to your defult shell.. very sure..

 # Now What!?
-We could go in many directions, and depending on what you do might naturally dictate your direction.
-But lets be honest, the first thing we are going to do is configure a Theme! :smile:
+You could go in many directions, but lets be honest, we're going to configure a Theme!

-> The list of zsh themes is located [HERE](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes)
+> The list of zsh themes is located [HERE](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes).
+Have a look through and find one you like.

 ## Configuration File
 Your ZSH configuration file is located in your Home Directory `~/.zshrc`.
 This is where you can change themes, amoungst other settings.